Skip to Content

 I don’t want this to be another article bemoaning all that went wrong for the Democrats.
 There were many wrongs on both sides.
 We all lived through the agony of this particular election cycle.
 And even if your side won, you have to admit it was damn bizarre that it did.

-And btw, the serious mistakes made by the Democrats were many.
-I live in Wisconsin, a state that was once counted on to go blue in Presidential elections, at least in recent years.
+And by the way, the serious mistakes made by the Democrats were many.
+I live in Wisconsin, a state that was once counted on to go blue in presidential elections, at least in recent years.
 Had the Clinton campaign consulted me, I would’ve mentioned my concerns.
 You see, I have observed the slow, but meticulous swallowing up of blue by red in this state, in fact, I have seen it on the very street I live on.
 I remember the recent recall election, perhaps you (the Clinton campaign) should have remembered as well.

 I found it particularly interesting that immediately following the election a reporter asked Mr. Trump if he had perhaps gone too far with the negative rhetoric in his campaign.
 Deep down we all know he did.
 I believe in his heart of hearts, Mr. Trump knows it too.